 The municipal market delivered strong returns during the quarter as it rebounded from its slump over the latter half of 2013.
 Flows into the municipal market, especially the high-yield sector, reversed course and moved into positive territory given the relative attractiveness of municipals versus other asset classes.
 Low new-issue volume as well as interest in distressed municipal credits such as Puerto Rico from nontraditional buyers contributed to the outperformance of high-yield municipals as compared with investment-grade tax-exempts.

-The Funds return of 0.39% for the quarter outperformed the benchmark.
-The Fund also outperformed its high-yield municipal fund peer group based on an overweight in higher-coupon holdings, which help to cushion against price volatility, and an underweight in below-investment-grade securities.
-Our underweight in tobacco-related and Puerto Rico-based securities helped performance during the quarter, while an underweight in airline-backed debt limited performance.
+The Funds return of 3.99% for the quarter modestly underperformed the benchmark.
+The Fund also underperformed its high-yield municipal fund peer group due to our overweight in higher-coupon holdings which, while cushioning price volatility during periods of rising interest rates, will underperform when interest rates decline.
+Our underweight in tobacco-related and Puerto Rico securities also hindered performance as more speculative high-yield issues outperformed during the quarter.

 If you are an aggressive investor seeking a high level of current income that is largely free from federal income tax, you may find this Fund provides an attractive complement to a well-diversified portfolio.
 The Fund is best suited for long-term higher income investors willing to assume the additional risks associated with investing in high yield securities including above-average share price fluctuations.
 Income from the Fund may be subject to federal alternative minimum tax (AMT), state and local taxes.